Startup identity & the sadness of a successful exit

 But one thing that definitely is the same is that “feeling of loss and mourning.”
 A piece of yourself has been eviscerated, irrevocably.

-This is not only a normal feeling, it’s by far the majority case.
+As we showed earlier, it’s not only a normal feeling, it’s by far the majority case.
 In a high-quality study from Columbia Business School, out of 22 entrepreneurs who sold their companies, every one of them experienced this effect.
-Some refocussed the energy into the Next Thing (almost always new ventures), but most took years to find that thing which could replace not only the excitement but identity, and many still haven’t found that Next Thing at all.
+Some refocused the energy into the Next Thing (almost always new ventures), but most took years to find that thing which could replace not only the excitement but identity, and many still haven’t found that Next Thing at all.
 Many wished they could have their companies back; a few did buy them back.

 Selling their companies forced them to answer a difficult question: If you could do anything, what would you do?
 What’s really important to you, as opposed to a job?
 What do you really want to be when you really grow up?